Identity Authentication Overview

 The great challenge now facing organizations is how to conduct identity authentication when the client is not at your location.
 Shopping.
 Banking.
 Accessing government services, existing accounts, or medical benefits.
 All can be conducted via web-based browsers, or – increasingly more common – via mobile applications.

 How can organizations ensure that they know who their customer is in these circumstances?

 FraudFighter believes that the answer must still lay in the authentication of the government-issued identity credential document.
 For this reason, FraudFighter has partnered with some of the leading global companies in development of a suite of mobile solutions - PALIDIN (Durendal) - that allows for the remote authentication of ID documents regardless of where the client may be when they transact with you.

 Credentialing Your Constituents

-For many organizations, the business case justifies a procedure that allows for the repeated authentication of clients through a simpler and more automated process.
-The creation of a biometric credential has already become widespread and accepted by many individuals who use smart phones and computers.
+For many organizations, the business case justifies a procedure that allows for the repeated authentication of clients through simple, automated processes.